 Teacher : Really!
-The last two ODI’s had to be cancelled.
+The last two ODI’s had to be canceled.

-Student : Ironically then when India was on a wining spree.
+Student : Ironically then when India was on a winning spree.
 We could well have clinched the series 7-0.

 Student : That was but natural.
-Thank god the authorities finally managed to salvage it… by changing the venues of both the test.
+Thank god the authorities finally managed to salvage it… by changing the venues of both the tests.

-Teacher : And the series could start at Chennai.
+Teacher : And the series could start in Chennai.
 Sports I’d say are coming alive gradually.
 A good sign for the youth isn’t it.

 Student : Absolutely!
 And you know?
 Last week the football legend Diego Maradona was also in India.